MULTICOMPLEX/Field-Mathematics/README.md

 # Generalized field theory with probability p-numbers

-From Normal to Sinewave distribaution using the :
+From Normal to Sinewave distribution using the :

 https://en.wikipedia.org/wiki/Galton_board